 This Contrabass may be an earlier Burns Weill example.
 The body has been cut down.

 It features large closed-back pear-shaped Van Gent bass tuners with white buttons, which appear to be original.

 The Contrabass was soon refined with changes to the shape of the body and pickguard in the bass-horn area, as in the following photo of Jeff White in 1961/62.
 Also, the jack socket position was moved from the side of the body to the pickguard.

 1960 RP1G "Streamline Super"

-This model was (seemingly) a revised version of the earlier Burns-Weill Super Streamline RP1G.
+This model was a re-styled version of the earlier Burns-Weill Super Streamline RP1G.

 Subsequently revised again and Incorporated into the American Range in late 1961 as the 'Twinmaster'